-On an international level, the United Nations’s Stockholm Convention is the main treaty for addressing the disposal of Persistent Organic Pollutants (POPs).
+On an international level, the UN Stockholm Convention is the main treaty for addressing the disposal of Persistent Organic Pollutants (POPs).
 Parties to the Stockholm Convention are required to use the best available technologies for Medical Waste Incinerators.
-Unfortunately the costs of such technologies are out-of-reach for most medical institutions in sub-Saharan Africa.2
+Unfortunately, the costs of such technologies are out-of-reach for most medical institutions in sub-Saharan Africa.2

 This news analysis will compare and contrast medical waste problems in the developed and developing world and will outline potential solutions for both.

 In the United States, the medical waste problem is linked to the expanded use of disposable items, which became popular in the 1990’s with the AIDS outbreak.
 Operating rooms provide the most medical waste, about 20-30 percent of all hospital waste.3 Often items in surgical kits are thrown out unused because the kit was opened, thus making it unsterilized.
 Streamlining these kits can save hospitals a lot of money and reduce the amount of waste.